Tyrn/wei/the-insider-en.typ

 custodians of paintings and bowls; at least one third of everything that has ever been painted and potted in  by Eukemen is stored  in the palace.
-Nobody except the Emperor and the custodian in charge has  access to the treasures, there is absolutely no order there - steal as much as you want."
+Nobody except the Emperor and the custodian in charge has  access to the treasures, there is absolutely no order there---steal as much as you want."

      The headman heard this conversation and,  arching his body in the usual way, told Bemish that a far relative of his worked in  the  palace and would